allandelmare/jwt-cookie-bridge/readme.txt

 == Changelog ==

+= 1.0.7.2 =
+* Fixed cookie domain handling for cross-domain compatibility
+* Enhanced domain validation for subdomain support

+= 1.0.7.1 =
+* Important fix for cookie domain handling.
+Upgrade recommended for all users using cross-domain SSO.

 = 1.0.7 =
 * Added __Host- prefix to cookies for enhanced security
 * Enhanced JWT token validation and security checks